tiny-engines-code/tiny-engines-docs/sendgrid-service/code/sendgrid-mailer-intro.md

+Our first service is a basic blocking spring boot java rest service that receives a simple request to email some recipient.

 ![](../../.gitbook/assets/sendgrid-mailer.png)

----
-### High level design
-Our first service is a basic blocking spring boot java rest service that receives a simple request to send an email to some recipient.
 The service should:
 * [x] Accept a simple json payload
 * [x] Validate the json format and the input data
 * [x] Generate a SendGrid API http request object and sends the request to the SendGrid API